 |#2||Interface could be more simple and modern|

-Verdict: Although on pretty equal footing here, HostGator steals the win, coming up top as our best all-round provider over Bluehost.
+Although on pretty equal footing here, Bluehost steals the win, coming up top as our best all-around provider over HostGator.

-The features are the key difference between the two, and is the main area where Bluehost scored higher than HostGator in our rankings.
+The features are the key difference between the two, and Bluehost scored higher than HostGator in our rankings.
 As you would expect with such popular providers they both offer excellent features and overall they are pretty well matched.

 The main difference here is that Bluehost offers a free domain name.
 You do still have to pay the registration fee, but from that you get your own domain name which lasts for one year and is yours to manage or transfer.
 You have ownership until it expires, at which point you can simply renew or extend it at the regular price (this varies depending on what type of domain you have, for example .com, .org, .blog etc).